 A new machine developed by US firm Vardex Laser promises to offer a unique solution to the global problem of drug counterfeiting, protecting products right down to the pill itself.

+The counterfeit drugs market has been blooming lately, proving a real thorn in the side of the pharma industry as it struggles to stem the flow of fake products and protect its supply chain from illegal diversion and imitation products.
+Only yesterday the US Food and Drug Administration (FDA) issued yet another warning to consumers reiterating the risk of buying prescription medication online, with numerous cases of counterfeit products claiming to be genuine drugs having been reported to the agency.
 The latest reported cases related to products claiming to be Roche's weight loss medication Xenical (orlistat), but that were found to be comprised either purely of talc and starch, or contained a completely different active ingredient (sibutramine) found in a prescription drug manufactured by Abbott.

 With the global counterfeit drug market forecast to hit a staggering $75bn by 2010 and hotly touted radio frequency identification (RFID) products yet to offer mature, reliable solutions to the industry, alternatives such as Vardex' laser treatment could prove attractive to manufacturers, especially those looking to protect their products all the way down to the individual pill level.